Global-Shelter-Cluster/shelter-app/README.md

 When this happens, we should increment the number in the `PROD_RELEASE_CHANNEL` file, which gets picked up by `src/config.js`, `publish.sh`, and `build.sh`.

+We also need to increment the `android.versionCode` number whenever we publish a new build to the Android store.